 Memorial: West Hoathly

 Hugh Thomas Weston (b1870 – there seems little doubt about his second name though some records give J as a second initial) described himself as a decorative artist in 1901 and a sign writer and artist in 1911.
 He was the son of James Weston (born at Southborough, Kent in 1840/41), who was a carpenter and decorator at 1 Priory Street, Hastings and is in KD/S from 1889 to 1915.
-Although Hugh Weston was only 18 when he worked with H Tickner in 1888 on the decoration of St Mary in the Castle, he can be accepted as co-author of the work.
-This is because in 1901, when he was married and had his own household, Tickner was a boarder there, thereby demonstrating that their association was an enduring one.
-However, by 1911 they were no longer together but Weston described himself as a signwriter and, in brackets, an artist.
-There is mo reliable date of death as yet.
+Although Hugh Weston was only 18 when he worked with H Tickner in 1888 on the decoration of St Mary in the Castle, he can plausibly be accepted as co-author of the work.
+This is because in 1901, when he was married and had his own household, Tickner was a boarder, thereby demonstrating that their association was an enduring one.
+However, by 1911 they were no longer together but Weston described himself as a sign-writer and, in brackets, an artist.
+There is no reliable date of death as yet.

 Decorated: Hastings, – St Mary in the Castle, altar space decorations